chrumck/MoniScope/DesignAndSpecifications/MoniScope_Specifications.md

 If the sensor stops responding for any reason (in other words, the measurement was not received within a specified amount of time as set in the **Instrument Settings**), the point color is going to turn gray and the label is going to show an exclamation mark.

-Hovering over the point will bring up a box showing more information about the instrument - small time domain graph of the default measurements of the instrument, last values of the other measurements (for example instruments battery voltage), timestamps of the last measurement.
+Single clicking the point will bring up a box showing more information about the instrument - small time domain graph of the default measurements of the instrument, last values of the other measurements (for example instruments battery voltage), timestamp of the last measurement.
+See slide 3 for an example.

-Double clicking the point will bring up the detailed time graph of the measurements (See Slide 5).
+Double clicking the point will bring up the detailed **Time Graph** of the measurements.

-Right clicking the point will show a context menu with options like **Instrument Settings**.
+Right clicking the point will show a context menu with options, among them **Instrument Settings** and **Time Graph**.

+Right click drag allows drawing a rectangle and selecting multiple sensors (CTRL will allow multiple drags).
+After the sensors are selected, right click anywhere on the screen will bring up a context menu with options available for all sensors. **Instrument Settings** for common setting and **Time Graph** for composite time graph will be one of them.

 The upper right input box allows searching sensors by name.
 If a name is typed, the sensors highlight and if necessary, the map zooms out after a second or two to show all highlighted sensors which match the name.
 The name match is partial and case insensitive.